mckennach/Eddi/README.md

 - Each variant will be a group of 5.
 Make sure to upload all 5 at the same time at the end of the `Media Library`, and attach the *first* image to the variant it belongs to.
   - If everything is out of order, the image grouping might be word

+## Refills

+-  Make sure to add `Refills` to Product Type

 ## Custom Fields

+- Product > *Select Product* > More Actions > *Edit Custom Fields*

 **Refill Content:**

+- Select `Full Width Image` to make it stretch across the screen
+- Select `Check to show full width video` to use video, and then add video ID from vimeo

 ![alt text](https://cdn.shopify.com/s/files/1/0545/0137/6193/files/Screen_Shot_2021-08-02_at_11.33.23_PM.png?v=1627972423 "Refill Content")